What does plant-powered insect spray mean?

 Pest control products often rely on potent chemicals to eliminate insects, but many of these "best" ingredients come with significant health risks.
 Here’s a breakdown of some common, highly effective chemicals and the dangers they pose:

 • Hydramethylnon: Found in many ant, roach and termite insecticides, this chemical works by attacking the insect's nervous system.
-While effective, it can be hazardous if inhaled or ingested by humans and pets.
+Despite its potency, it can be hazardous if inhaled or ingested by humans and pets.

 • Sulfluramid: Commonly used in ant and roach baits and gels, sulfluramid is another neurotoxic compound.
 Though useful in controlling infestations, it has potential long-term health risks, especially with frequent exposure.

 • Hydroprene: Hydroprene targets the developmental stages of pests like roaches and moths, interfering with growth processes.
-Although effective, prolonged exposure can be harmful to human health, particularly affecting skin and respiratory systems.
+It’s effective at disrupting reproduction, but prolonged exposure can negatively impact human skin and respiratory health.

 • Pyrethrins and synthetic variants (Allethrin, Cyfluthrin, Resmethrin): While natural pyrethrins derived from chrysanthemum flowers are considered safer, their synthetic counterparts—pyrethroids—are created to maximize potency, making them a staple in sprays, foggers and baits.
 Pyrethroids affect the central nervous system of insects, causing tremors, paralysis and swift death.
 However, they are highly toxic to beneficial insects (like bees), fish and small mammals.
 In humans, pyrethroids can cause respiratory issues, dizziness and skin irritation, especially in poorly ventilated spaces.

-Each of these chemicals may be labeled as “best” for pest elimination, but they come with health warnings that should be carefully heeded.
+Each of these chemicals may be labeled as “best” for pest elimination, but they carry health warnings worth reviewing before use.

 How conventional insect sprays work (and kill)

-Insect sprays work in two main ways: some act as repellents, deterring insects without causing harm, while others function as insecticides, killing pests upon contact.
+Insect sprays typically work in two ways: as repellents that deter insects or as insecticides that kill on contact.
 Many insecticides rely on synthetic chemicals like pyrethroids—as aforementioned—which mimic natural compounds found in chrysanthemum flowers but are chemically intensified to maximize effectiveness.
-These chemicals disrupt an insect’s nervous system, causing tremors, paralysis and death.
+Pyrethroids overstimulate an insect’s nerve cells, leading to loss of coordination, eventual paralysis and death—often within seconds of exposure.

 • Additives for extended efficacy: Ingredients like piperonyl butoxide are often added to insecticides to prevent the breakdown of active ingredients, enhancing the spray’s residual effect.
 This allows it to kill pests gradually as they contact treated surfaces, particularly in hidden areas like walls and entryways.
-While effective, these additives result in prolonged chemical exposure, which is especially important for households aiming to limit toxin levels around children and pets.
+However, this also prolongs chemical exposure indoors.

 Good news—keeping your home pest-free doesn’t have to mean filling it with harsh chemicals.
-Dr. Killigan’s offers a range of non-toxic pest control products, using plant-based ingredients that are safe for people, pets and the environment.
+Dr. Killigan’s home insect control sprays use plant-based ingredients safe* for people, pets and the environment *when used as directed.
 Classified as "minimum risk" by the EPA, these ingredients effectively target pests without adding harmful chemical exposure to your home.

-Six Feet Under: Our non-toxic sprays, including the Six Feet Under Plant-Powered Insect Spray and Six Feet Under Barricade Household Kit, use essential oils and natural compounds that don’t accumulate in your home.
-That means no residual buildup or exposure to synthetic insecticides.
-Instead, you get pest control that’s tough on insects but gentle on your living space.
+Our Six Feet Under Plant-Powered Insect Spray and Six Feet Under: Barricade Household Kit incorporates natural ingredients like essential oils that won’t accumulate in your home.
+This helps prevent residual buildup and reduces synthetic insecticide exposure.
+Instead, you get pest control that’s tough on insects and gentle on your living space.

 A safer, pest-free home is just a click away.
 Dr. Killigan’s is committed to making your home a bug-free environment.
 Our products are crafted to bring peace, protect your family and eliminate pests—without harsh chemicals.
 Following our “Killing Them Softly” creed, we target pests, not your home environment.